igorlourenco/coderockr-fullstack-test/README.md

 Given this, we have advantages in using Next.js for its backend and frontend treatment, bringing the two together in one application, avoiding over-engineering and, at the same time, separating backend and frontend in a healthy way for development, maintenance and performance.

+---
+### 3. 🛠 Installing
+1. Clone this project for your machine;

+2. Navigate to the project folder and open the command prompt of your choice;

+3. Once in the directory, execute the command to install the necessary libraries for the project to work:
+   `npm install`or `yarn install`, depending on your preferred package manager;

+4. After installation, it is necessary to configure the development environment:
+   * I renamed the `.env.example` file to` .env`
+   * fill in the variable `MONGODB_URI` with the URI that gives access to the database where the blog information is.
+In my case, I used the following: `mongodb+srv://admincoderockr:admincoderockr@cluster0.vvdeb.mongodb.net/coderockrtest?retryWrites=true&w=majority`.

+5. Now it's time to run the application, typing `npm run dev` or` yarn dev`, depending on your package manager.

+6. The blog must be running on [http://localhost:3000](http://localhost:3000/).

+---
+### 4. 🎉 Using & testing
+* Blog readers:
+   * on the blog's homepage, you can see all the articles that have been written and, by clicking on one, read it in its entirety;
+   * it is also possible to request contact with the writers, leaving your details and a message.

+* Administrators
+   * the blog admin area is at [http: // localhost: 3000 / admin] (http: // localhost: 3000 / admin /);
+   * on the admin homepage, you can monitor which readers have requested a conversation, their contact details and the message left;
+   * it is also possible to write a new article by clicking on the `New Article` button and submitting it.

+---
+###### I hope the project documentation is clear.
+Any questions, please contact me by email.

+---
+Made With ❤️ & TypeScript by Igor Lourenço